 config/default.yaml file that ships with the repository and defines all defaults, and a config/local.yaml file that you create to override specific values for your deployment.
-Secrets — API keys, credentials, and tokens — always go in .env, never in YAML files.
+Secrets — API keys, credentials, and tokens — live in an encrypted vault, not in .env and not in YAML files.
+Only the four values needed to reach and unlock that vault, plus non-secret deployment config, stay in .env.

 When Curia starts, it mergesconfig/local.yaml on top of config/default.yaml.
 Any key you set in local.yaml overrides its default.
 Keys you omit stay at their default values.
 You never need to copy the entire default.yaml — only override what you need.